Medacorp/Luigi-s-Mansion/Technical documentation/Global variables.md

-When loading a mansion, a bunch of variables get set:
+When loading a mansion, a bunch of variables get set, all of which use the `Selected` score:

 * `#loaded_exterior` (int): ID of the outside of the mansion that's loaded.
 (For example -1 is no mansion, 0 is the mansion.)
 * `#mansion_type` (int): The mansion ID that is loaded.